John Clark (Ryanverse character): Professional life

-Clark briefly appears in Line of Sight, where he assassinates a Romanian crime boss who had a vendetta against Jack Ryan Jr. in revenge for killing one of his associates in a previous novel.

-In Oath of Office, Clark leads a surveillance operation in Portugal on French arms dealer Hugo Gaspard, who has ties to ISIS.
-He witnesses Gaspard's murder by French assassin Lucile Fournier, who works under rival arms dealer Urbano da Rocha.
-Clark and his team then proceed to shadow Da Rocha and Fournier, who later strike a deal intended for Gaspard with a pair of Russian GRU officers.
-However, the Russians later double cross da Rocha, attempting to kill him in his villa.
-Clark rescues the arms dealer, who later reveals a plot to provide stolen nuclear weapons to dissident Reza Kazem on behalf of the GRU and the Iranian government.

-In Code of Honor, Clark leads the Campus's efforts to retrieve Calliope, a next-generation AI software, before the Chinese military uses it for sinister purposes.
-He later tracks down Kang, an assassin working for the People's Liberation Army who had tried to assassinate a former Navy admiral who now works for a communications company.

-In Shadow of the Dragon, Clark tracks down and rescues the daughter of an Uyghur freedom fighter who had worked with a missing Chinese scientist in Kashgar.
-They were later exfiltrated by the U.S. Special Forces at the Wakhjir Pass along the Afghanistan border.
-In Flash Point, Clark was kidnapped by Chinese mercenaries but was later rescued by Jack Junior.
-In Act of Defiance, he takes on an active role in uncovering a conspiracy among the Russian military in overthrowing the president of Russia.
-In Defense Protocol, Clark is assigned as the head of a multinational task force modeled on Rainbow to extract the defecting defense minister of China.
+In Command Authority, Clark becomes director of operations for The Campus, and has appeared in subsequent Ryanverse novels.
+In Defense Protocol and Rules of Engagement, Clark is portrayed as the commander of Task Force 99, a multinational unit similar to Rainbow.

 Outside the novels, John Clark's career continues further in the Rainbow Six video game series.
 In Rainbow Six: Critical Hour, Clark retires and passes the leadership of Team Rainbow on to Chavez.
 Although Chavez appears in Rainbow Six: Vegas as Rainbow commander, no mention is made of Clark.

 Awards

 John Clark has been awarded the Navy Cross, Silver Star with an oak leaf cluster, Bronze Star with Valor devices with three oak leaf clusters, three Purple Hearts and four Intelligence Stars.
 He is also a recipient of the Medal of Honor, awarded and presented to him by Jack Ryan (then President of the U.S.) for the rescue of a downed fighter pilot during his time in Vietnam (see Without Remorse).
 He is a simulated major general in the Rainbow Six book, though he only reached the rank of Chief Boatswain's Mate (Chief Petty Officer) during his Naval career.